Hafthor/zsvutil/README.md

 # Additional features
 These are features that are not required, but may be useful in some cases.
-They are somewhat counter to our tenant of being simple, but they may be useful enough to warrant the additional complexity.
+They are somewhat counter to our tenet of being simple, but they may be useful enough to warrant the additional complexity.
 These features are mostly independent of each other, so you can use one or more of them without using the others.